jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 ## Adding Series Links in Content Footer

-The hugo-coder theme now has better support for series, articles that directly follow on from one another, such as this Who Goes Blogging one.
+The hugo-coder theme now has better support for series - these are articles that directly follow on from one another, such as this Who Goes Blogging one.
 Series are nothing new to Hugo and we could have done them with the version we upgraded from, only in [this commit for hugo-coder](https://github.com/luizdepra/hugo-coder/commit/27e83b1e5a9d8b7bbd42d202bd5ef57adcce659b) has it added a layout for it to be rendered.

 To create a series, we use the `series` front matter setting for articles.
 For the Who Goes Blogging articles, adding the front matter to them looks like this.